sagemath/trac_to_gh/Issue 9470.md

 CC:  @vbraun

 As indicated in #9326, it is desirable for fans and cones associated to toric varieties to know these toric varieties.
 The framework for such an association was already designed (with a view towards morphisms), this patch puts it to work.

-I have written it on top of #9245, which is the last patch in the chain with positive review.

 Issue created by migration from https://trac.sagemath.org/ticket/9470